dsc-courses/dsc30-2023-su/projects/primer.md

 <details markdown="block">
 <summary>What am I submitting at the end of this project?</summary>

-Satisfactory completion of the project requires a **video-recorded individual presentation that addresses all the green callouts**.
+Satisfactory completion of the project requires a **video-recorded individual presentation that addresses all the green callouts** and your **implementations**.

 {: .deliverable }
 The project instructions contain a lot of details to provide context, clarify common confusions, and help students get started.
 Your video explanation only needs to address tasks that are described in green callouts like this one.